Federal AIDS Policy Partnership (FAPP) Affiliated Working Groups

 AIDS Budget and Appropriations Coalition (ABAC) is an affiliated working group of the Federal AIDS Policy Partnership that advocates for increased resources for federal domestic HIV/AIDS programs across the federal government.
 ABAC coordinates advocacy activities and appropriations requests among a variety of stakeholder organizations.
 ABAC authors an annual funding chart, a grassroots letter to Congress, and organizes Dear Colleagues in the House and Senate for increased funding.
 The membership of ABAC is over 60 national and community based organizations.

-Global AIDS Roundtable (GAR) is a coalition of organizations working together to expand and improve HIV/AIDS programming.
+Global AIDS Policy Partnership (GAPP) is a coalition of advocacy and implementing organizations committed to ending AIDS for the next generation by expanding and improving global HIV and AIDS programming.
 The coalition focuses on all aspects of the global response to the AIDS pandemic.
-Membership to the Roundtable is open to individuals representing organizations who are actively working on global AIDS issues in the United States and globally.
-[GAR has a separate website http://www.globalhealth.org/view_top.php3?id=558]
+Membership to the GAPP is open to individuals representing organizations who are actively working on global AIDS issues globally.
+GAPP documents and other information will soon be available on a separate GAPP page.
+New members are admitted after a vote of the GAPP membership.

 HIV Health Care Access Working Group (HHCAWG) is an affiliated working group of the Federal AIDS Policy Partnership that is committed to ensuring that people living with HIV/AIDS have access to appropriate, cost-effective health care and drug treatment.
 The Working Group works to mobilize community participation and engagement in efforts to reduce barriers to care, treatment and essential support services.
 The Working Group also works with Congress and the Administration to improve Medicaid, Medicare, and private insurance to maximize access to care and prevention services for persons at risk and/or living with HIV/AIDS and address systemic problems as they arise.
 The Working Group is a coalition of over 100 national and community-based AIDS service organizations that represent HIV medical providers, public health, advocates and people living with HIV/AIDS.